shubhamrangaa/Mental-Health-Hacks/README.md

 We being a team of inexperienced developers got to learn a lot about the nuances of JavaScript, Chrome Local Storage API and we also used SCSS for the first time in this project.
 This hackathon has given us a lot of exposure to the world of Web Development and creating practical solutions.

 # 🚀 What's next for *How You Doin'?*
+• We plan to add Sentiment Analysis using Natural Language Processing to the mood description of the person.
+• We also plan to read the major problems from the mood description and provide the solution according to the most frequent problems.